Earl Manigault: Career and legends

-But to prove dunking was not his only skill, he would practice hundreds of shots each day, making him a deadly long-range shooter as well.
+To prove dunking was not his only skill, he would practice hundreds of shots each day, making him an expert long-range shooter as well.
 Manigault played with some of the best players of his day, such as Earl Monroe, Connie Hawkins, and Kareem Abdul-Jabbar.
 When Abdul-Jabbar finished his career with the Los Angeles Lakers and had his number retired at the Los Angeles Forum, he was asked who was the greatest player he had played with or against and he responded by saying Manigault.

-Earl is featured in the 2012 documentary film Doin' It in the Park about New York City street basketball.
+He is featured in the 2012 documentary film Doin' It in the Park about New York City street basketball.

 Later years

 Manigault returned to Harlem and developed a heroin addiction.
 He served sixteen months in prison in 1969 and 1970 for drug possession.
-While incarcerated, Manigault was a subject in Pete Axthelm's book "The City Game," which came to the attention of Utah Stars owner Bill Daniels.
+While incarcerated, Manigault was a subject in Pete Axthelm's book The City Game, which came to the attention of Utah Stars owner Bill Daniels.

-After he was released in 1970 at age 25, he hung on the Upper West Side, in and near the projects known as the Frederick Douglass Houses, often with close friends who enjoyed his humor and friendship—friends like Sleepy Thomas, L. Byrd and so many others.
-Later he tried out for the Utah Stars of the American Basketball Association, but he did not make the team and never played professionally.
+After he was released in 1970 at age 25, he hung on the Upper West Side, in and near the projects known as the Frederick Douglass Houses, often with close friends who enjoyed his humor and friendship, such as Sleepy Thomas, L. Byrd, and many others.
+Later, he tried out for the Utah Stars of the American Basketball Association but did not make the team and never played professionally.
 After shunning an offer from the Harlem Globetrotters, Manigault started the Goat Tournament, a summer tourney that would feature NBA stars such as Bernard King and Mario Elie.
-Still, his drug habit reappeared and he served another term of two years from 1977 to 1979 for a failed robbery attempt so he could buy heroin.
+His drug habit reappeared, and he served another term of two years from 1977 to 1979 for a failed robbery attempt so he could buy heroin.
 After this prison term in the Bronx House of Detention and Sing Sing, Manigault quit heroin and moved to Charleston with his two youngest sons, far away from New York City and the temptation of drugs.
 In 1980, Manigault returned to New York and brought back the Goat Tournament.
 Never married, he started the "Walk Away From Drugs" tournament for kids in Harlem to prevent them from making the same mistakes he had made.
 Much of his later years were dedicated to working with kids on the court.
 Manigault made a living by painting houses, mowing lawns, and working for the local recreation department.
-By the late 1980s, however, he was almost destitute, became frail, and suffered from serious heart problems.
+By the late 1980s, he was almost destitute, became frail, and suffered from serious heart problems.
 In February 1987, he had to have two heart operations.
 He became a counselor and coach at East Harlem's La Guardia Memorial House, working for New York's Supportive Children's Advocacy Network.

-Manigault is quoted in the New York Times article 'A Fallen King Revisits His Realm' as saying "For every Michael Jordan, there's an Earl Manigault.
+In 1989, Manigault is quoted in the New York Times article "A Fallen King Revisits His Realm" as saying: "For every Michael Jordan, there's an Earl Manigault.
 We all can't make it.
 Somebody has to fall.
 I was the one."